PatAltimore/Docs/ContributorGuide/contributing-and-publishing.md

 Whenever you work on a set of changes, it’s a good idea to create a new branch to manage those changes through the workflow.

-1. Launch Git Bash.
+1. Launch the Git enabled command prompt.
+For example, on Windows use *Git bash*, on MacOS use *terminal*, on Linux use *bash* shell.

 2. Switch context to your `<repository-name>`.
-Recall that this maps to a local working directory on your computer, under the path `c:\users\user-account\repository-name\`
+This is a local directory on your computer.
+For example, `c:\users\user-account\repository-name\` or  `/user/user-account/repository-name`

    ```
    cd <repository-name>